murcoutinho/my-chatgpt/README.md

 2. Open a web browser and navigate to `http://localhost:5000`.

 3. Choose a GPT model from the dropdown menu.
+Keep in mind that SmartGPT queries the API multiple times, thus it will be more expensive and slower to answer.

 4. Type or use your voice to ask questions.
 Click the "Ask with audio: start" button to start recording your voice, and click the "Stop recording" button to stop recording and transcribe your question.